-4 S151 officer finished April 2017, and was employed by LGSS shared services
+7 Chief finance officer (S151) officer finished November 2019, and was employed by LGSS shared services.

 Senior officer's remuneration disclosed on the tables above is included in the bandings in the table below.

 The number of employees whose remuneration, excluding pension contributions, was £50,000 or more in bands of £5,000 was: